 Toyota Motor Corp has said it will take a stake in taxi-hailing service JapanTaxi, set up by Japan's largest taxi firm, Nihon Kotsu.

-Uber's new chief executive, Dara Khosrowshahi, is in Tokyo meeting regulators on his first visit to the region in post.
+Uber's new chief executive, Dara Khosrowshahi, is currently in Tokyo and is expected to meet with regulators.

-(Reporting by Minami Funakoshi and Sam Nussey in Tokyo; Additional reporting by Susan Mathew in Bengaluru; Editing by Edwina Gibbs and Stephen Coates)
+(Reporting by Minami Funakoshi in Tokyo; Additional reporting by Susan Mathew in Bengaluru; Editing by Edwina Gibbs)